apache/airflow/README.md

 Those `extras` and `providers` dependencies are maintained in `setup.cfg`.

-There are few dependencies that we decided are important enough to upper-bind them by default, as they are known to follow predictable versioning scheme, and we know that new versions of those are very likely to bring breaking changes.
+There are few dependencies that we decided are important enough to upper-bound them by default, as they are known to follow predictable versioning scheme, and we know that new versions of those are very likely to bring breaking changes.
 We commit to regularly review and attempt to upgrade to the newer versions of the dependencies as they are released, but this is manual process.